eoinkelly/notes/databases/sql-relational-theory-masterclass.md

     (a + b) * (c + d) /* return type is whatever return type of * is */

-Each type has an associated set of oeprators "associated with" it associated means operator takes this type as an input
+Each type has a set of operators "associated with" it associated means operator takes this type as an input

 For user defined types I have to define my own operators on it.